apache/gravitino/docs/iceberg-rest-service.md

 :::

 :::info
-Builds with hadoop 2.10.x, there may compatibility issue when accessing hadoop 3.x clusters.
+Builds with Hadoop 2.10.x, there may compatibility issue when accessing Hadoop 3.x clusters.
 :::

 ## How to start the Gravitino Iceberg REST catalog service